stsds/CuBesselK/README.md

 # Usage

-To use this repo, you can either copy the CUDA functions defined in `src/logbesselk.cu` or adding your own program into the `examples/` and compile using `make` command in the main directory.
-It will create the `build` folder automatically and your can run your self-defined program as executables.
+To use this repo, you can either copy the CUDA functions defined in `src/logbesselk.cu` or add your own program to the `examples/` and compile using the `make` command in the main directory.
+It will create the `build` folder automatically, and you can run your self-defined programs as executables.

-We also provide two examples for users to check it out how to use the defined BesselK function.
-You can test and run in the `build/` folder.
+We also provide two examples for users to check out how to use the defined BesselK function.
+You can test it and run it in the `build/` folder.

 Please *NOTE* that some GPU devices are not compatible with the NVCC architecture `sm75`, please edit `NVCCFLAGS` in `Makefile`.

 *IMPORTANT NOTICE:* We use series expansion when $x < 0.1$, and numerical integration when $x \leq 0.1$.
 To avoid the load imbalance carried by if-else branching, we recommend the users to sort the input elements based on which expression is used for each element.
-For example, if you wish to evaluate $k$ elements that falls into $x < 0.1$, and assuming your block has 1024 threads available.
+For example, if you wish to evaluate $k$ elements that fall into $x < 0.1$, and assuming your block has 1024 threads available.
 You should allocate $\lfloor k/1024 \rfloor$ blocks solely evaluating series expansion.

 # File hierarchy

-- `examples` This folder contains two examples to illustrate the usage of the defined function.
+- `examples` This directory contains two examples to illustrate the usage of the defined function.
-- `include` This folder contains header file(s).
+- `include` This directory contains header file(s).
-- `src` This folder contains the CUDA program of executing BesselK function.
+- `src` This folder contains the CUDA program for executing the BesselK function.
-- `Makefile` Contains all details to compile this project.
+- `Makefile` This file contains all the details to compile this project.